51Degrees/specifications/pipeline-specification/features/resource-cleanup.md

 Similar to Element Data we have found native resources to be the primary problem area.

-There must be some mechanism to ensure that such resources are cleaned up when the Flow Element is no longer needed.
+There MUST be some mechanism to ensure that such resources are cleaned up when the Flow Element is no longer needed.

 Whether other Flow Elements need any specific cleanup logic is